Generalized quiver varieties and triangulated categories: Introduction

 Graded quiver varieties, defined as fixed point sets of ordinary quiver varieties in \cite{Nakajima01}, found an interesting application in constructing a monoidal categorification of cluster algebras (see \cite{Nakajima11}, \cite{Qin12}, \cite{KimuraQin12}) in the sense of Hernandez and Leclerc, \cite{HernandezLeclerc10} and \cite{HernandezLeclerc11}.
 Cyclic quiver varieties have recently been used by Qin to realize a geometric construction of quantum groups \cite{Qin14}.
 In \cite{KellerScherotzke13a}, motivated by the construction of monoidal categorifications of cluster algebras, we studied various properties of graded quiver varieties.

 In this paper we introduce \emph{generalized quiver varieties} and investigate their properties.
 Classical and cyclic quiver varieties arise as special cases of generalized quiver varieties, and our theory provides a new construction of these varieties in terms of representations of orbit categories.
 Many properties of classical and cyclic quiver varieties (such as smoothness) are general features of all generalized quiver varieties.
 This allows us to reprove some known results in a way that applies simultaneously to classical and cyclic quiver varieties, removing the need to study these two cases separately.

-Most importantly our techniques enable us to prove results for generalized quiver varieties that are new even for classical and cyclic quiver varieties.
-Among other things, we prove that all generalized quiver varieties can be realized as moduli spaces of representations of a finite dimensional algebra.
-This gives an alternative, GIT-free construction of generalized quiver varieties, and in particular of the classical and cyclic ones.
+We also prove results, which are new for classical quiver varieties of Dynkin type, such as the existence of a stratification functor.

 One of the main motivations for this project is that the theory of generalized quiver varieties provides the tools for comparing Bridgeland's and Qin's work on quantum groups and Hall algebras \cite{Bridgeland13}, \cite{Qin14}.
 This is accomplished in our recent work \cite{ScherotzkeSibilla} that relies in an essential way on the results of this paper.
 Another source of motivations comes from the problem of desingularizing quiver Grassmannians.
-Starting with work of Crawley-Boevey \cite{CrawleyBoevey01} and Schofiled \cite{Schofield} this question has attracted a lot of interest, see also \cite{CerulliFeiginReineke12} and \cite{CerulliFeiginReineke13}.
-All results currently available in the literature focus on the desingularization of quiver Grassmannians of Dynkin (or tilted Dynkin, see \cite{KellerScherotzke13b}) type.
-We work with a class of algebras of a completely different kind, that is self-injective algebras.
-We show that generalized quiver varieties give the right framework to construct desingularization maps for quiver Grassmannians of self-injective algebras.
+We show in \cite{S} that generalized quiver varieties give the right framework to construct desingularization maps for quiver Grassmannians of self-injective algebras of finite type.

 In the rest of this Introduction we give a more detailed account of our main results.